ronled86/ClipPilot/wiki/FAQ.md

 Try searching for popular terms or check your internet connection.

 ### **Q: Can I search for specific channels or playlists?**
-**A:** Currently, ClipPilot focuses on individual video search.
+**A:** Currently, ClipPAilot focuses on individual video search.
 Channel and playlist support is planned for future releases.

 ### **Q: How does the trending videos feature work?**
 **A:** Trending videos are fetched from YouTube's public API and show popular content in various categories.
 This feature requires a YouTube API key for full functionality.